 The Colantinos lived in one of the apartments at 300 Commonwealth and he also maintained his medical offices there.
 They previously had lived in Medford.
 They continued to live at 300 Commonwealth until about 1953, but had moved to 404 Beacon by 1954.

 By 1950, one of the other apartments was the home of Toba Esther Finn (Tresa E. (Finkelstein) Friedman), the former wife of Julian Friedman.
 She was credit manager of Morris Gordon & Son, hotel and restaurant equipment dealers.
-She previously had lived in an apartment at 256 Beacon.
+She previously had lived in an apartment at 334 Beacon.
 She continued to live at 300 Commonwealth in 1953, but in February of 1954 purchased and subsequently moved to 317 Beacon.

-On June 30, 1995, 300 Commonwealth was purchased from Virginia Coleman (formerly Virginia Coleman Hall) by Thomas W. Blumenthal and his wife, Lisa (Achki) Blumenthal.
+On June 30, 1995, 300 Commonwealth was purchased from Virginia Coleman (formerly Virginia Coleman Hall) by investment banker Thomas W. Blumenthal and his wife, Lisa (Achki) Blumenthal.
 In April of 1996, he filed for (and subsequently received) permission to convert the property from a three-family dwelling into a two-family dwelling.
 And in September of 2001, he filed for (and subsequently received) permission to convert the property into a single-family dwelling.

-300 Commonwealth a single-family dwelling in 2020.
+300 Commonwealth was assessed as a single-family dwelling in 2023.